pindjouf/BXL-Cyber-Camp/Phishingg/campaign/README.md

 - Make the links in the emails redirect to an actual page and not just ../index.html
 - Make form go to dog page or car page based on where the user came from.
 - Store the email & passwords in a database/text file
+- Get an actual email address to make the phishing more legit (although just for demonstration purposes)

 ## Disclaimer